BackHomeContact

 Scope and Shipping

-So I made a decision that ended up shaping how I think about every project since: I gave up on the game by finishing it.
+So I made a decision that ended up shaping how I think about every project since.
 I cut the remaining content, built one final world to close out the story, and started preparing for release.
-A released game with four worlds is worth more than an unreleased game with six, and I genuinely believe more solo developers need to hear that.
-It is okay to cut content.
-It is better to ship.

 "I'm basically gonna give up on the game but I'm also going to finish it."

 Shipping meant creating the Steam store page, packaging builds through Steamworks, writing the store description, recording screenshots and trailer footage, and dealing with the review process.
-I was underage at the time and had to have my mother set up the Steamworks account for me.
-The game went live on February 24, 2022 at $6.99.
-I remember that feeling clearly.
-I was making videos about it, sharing it publicly, and for the first time in my life I had a real product that strangers could buy and play.
-That changed how I saw myself as a developer.
+Because I was underage at the time, I had my mother set up the Steamworks account for me.
+The game went live on February 24, 2022.
+I had felt relieved, I finally finished and published my first game.

 Everplast Steam store page showing the listing, price, description, and tags